B-Mohammed2/canvas/README.md

 Scenario 2: Undo and Redo Actions
 Given that I have drawn something on the canvas,
-When I click on the "Undo" button, the previous action should be undone and revert the canvas to its previous state.
+When I click on the "Undo" button, the last action should be undone and return the canvas to its previous state.
-And if I click on the "Redo" button, the undone action should be restored, bringing the canvas back to the modified state.
+And if I click on the "Redo" button, the undone action should be restored.
 ![](assets/image/screenshot/user-stories/undo.png)
 ![](assets/image/screenshot/user-stories/redo.png)